AnswerMeWithMrB/website/README.md

   - This is the layout that tell the site how to display the page.
 Leave this alone when adding a new video.
     - This will be removed and placed in a default config location in a later version.

-- [Video description]
+- [Extra content]
-  - The line of text below the --- should be the description from the video on youtube.
+  - Anything below the `---` line will be displayed on the page.
+  - This can be formatted as html.

 Once you have saved, you can submit your pull request and the video shall be live on the site in a few minutes!